Complex density of continuum states in resonant quantum tunneling

-Figure~\ref{time} shows the main result of this work.
+Figure~\ref{time} demonstrates the main result of this work.
 It compares the real and imaginary parts of the smoothed continuum level density $\Delta{\overline\rho}(E)$ with the real and imaginary parts of the time shift $\Delta{\cal T}(E)$ from Eqs.\,\eqref{ret} and \eqref{imt}.
 Note that the described method for the evaluation of $\Delta{\overline\rho}(E)$ fails close to $E\=0$, so the low-energy region is excluded.
 Results in panels (a), (b) and (c) of Fig.\,\ref{time} refer to the potentials in the corresponding panels of Fig.\,\ref{poti}.

 In accord with formula \eqref{deti}, we observe a satisfactory match of the $\Delta{\overline\rho}(E)$ and $\Delta{\cal T}(E)$ curves in Fig.\,\ref{time}.
 The agreement is expected to further improve with decreasing parameters $\hbar/\sqrt{m}$ (more resonances) and $\epsilon$ (less smoothening).
 The match is very good in panels (a) and (b), and less good in panel (c), where the density curves are more smoothed as the corresponding potential gives a larger oscillatory component of $\Delta\rho(E)$.
 In any case, the density and time curves in all panels of Fig.\,\ref{time} show the same qualitative features, particularly the step-, peak- and dip-like singularities at the energies associated with stationary points of the respective potentials.
 These singularities reflect the fact that classical stationary points inside the interaction region induce anomalous changes of the complex time shifts.
 As follows from the previous discussion, the singularities in ${\rm Re}\Delta{\cal T}(E)$ are connected with stationary points of $V(x)$, while those in ${\rm Im}\Delta{\cal T}(E)$ refer to stationary points in $-V(x)$.